Food is and always has been the great connector. It is that which when placed between us brings us closer together and fosters community.

 The expansion in the popularity of No-Cook Bags shows that they have proven to be one effective way to connect those who are homeless with next level services that can promote health.
 And for agencies that deal directly with the homeless these no-cook food distributions have served as an invitation for those without shelter to explore the idea of accessing different resources.

-Tim said, “In my outreach to encampments along the Bob Jones Bike Trail an offering the food builds trust.
+Tim Connely, an outreach clinician with Transitions Mental Health, said, “In my outreach to encampments along the Bob Jones Bike Trail an offering the food builds trust.
 People come to view me not as a threat but as a help to them.
 Food is a great way to build that trust and in doing so I’ve been able to place 8 to 10 people on a housing list.”

 And it’s not only homeless outreach agencies and social services that are using No-Cook Bags.
 Public safety officials have seen the tenor of conversations change for the better when they lead with an offering of food at an approach to a homeless camp.

-While collecting 20 No-Cook Bags one recent Monday, SLO Police Officer Tim Koznek and THMA social worker John Klevins spoke to the utility of this unique food distribution.
+SLO Police Officer Tim Koznek and THMA social worker John Klevins spoke to the utility of this unique food distribution.
 John Klevins said, “We know in work on a Community Action Team that it takes several touches with a person before they are open to receiving services.
-Food is a basic way of showing that we’re there to help, that our meeting holds in it the offer to access services.
+Food is a basic way of showing that we’re there to help, and that our meeting holds in it the offer to access services.
 Whether they take us up on our offer of shelter, or access to health care, or just us helping them get through a process at the DMV, food is a way to help us make those connections.”

 Kim Hampton supervises a Leadership Outreach Team at the Morro Bay office of County Social Services.
 “I’ve seen big men brought to tears at the offer of food during an interview.
 It connects with people and is helpful to entire families that come in.”